Hours Of Service

 8 Hour Rule

-Why.
-8 hours is a long time to be without a break.
-So a mandatory break has been implemented for you to take a lunch or relax and recharge a little before driving.
+Eight hours is a long time to drive without really stopping.
+So a mandatory 30 minutes has been implemented for you to take a lunch, stretch your legs, relax and recharge a little before driving again.
+The break can consist on any that is not driving, even on duty.

 70 Hour Rule